Location: Burlington, Ontario

 Walkers Line is a key north-south road that runs through Highway 407 and the Queen Elizabeth Way (two major east-west highways that run into Toronto).
 With the development of the street, the City wanted to create a matured residential area that imbued a charming atmosphere in this increasingly busy neighbourhood.

-came wide red-paved sidewalks and roadside tree plantings to improve the aesthetic appeal of the street.
+A key aspect of this was the wide red-paved sidewalks and roadside tree plantings to improve the aesthetic appeal of the street.
 To ensure that the trees reached maturity in order to provide their plentiful benefits to this residential area, the GreenBlue ArborSystem was selected to provide uncompacted soil volume, adequate irrigation/aeration, root management, and tree protection in their establishment years.

 Oakridge Landscape Contractors fulfilled the tree planting on this project, installing 1 tree per hour using two people.
 Each tree was planted in a 16½ feet long x 6½ feet wide x 30” deep (5m x 2m x 750mm) tree pit using StrataCells to create a load-bearing skeletal system that was filled with uncompacted soil to promote healthy tree establishment.
 ReRoot was then wrapped around the root balls to keep initial root growth away from paved surface and into the StrataCell soil volume provided.